-The intangible asset is a film which was contributed to the Foundation in fiscal 2019, for awareness and prevention purposes.
-It has an indefinite useful life and was initially recognized and measured at fair value.
 The carrying amount of an intangible asset whose life is determined to be indefinite is tested for recoverability whenever events or changes in circumstances indicate that the carrying amount may exceed its fair value.
 An impairment loss is recognized when the asset's carrying amount exceeds its fair value.
 Impairment losses are not subsequently reversed.
-No impairment loss has been recognized for the year ended December 31, 2021.